Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

-\partitle{Eliminating Redundant Positional Information in KV-cache} To enhance the security of the obfuscation scheme, we introduce additional randomness by eliminating redundant positional information inherent to KV-cache storage.
-During attention mechanism computations, the physical ordering of $k,v$ vectors in the KV-cache is an unnecessary redundancy for inference.
-In reality, positional information critical for computation is already embedded into the elements of $q$ and $k$ vectors through rotary positional encoding.
+To enhance the security of the obfuscation scheme, we introduce additional randomness by eliminating the architectural redundancy of the KV-cache.
+We observe that the physical memory ordering of $k, v$ vectors is computationally superfluous during inference, as positional semantics are intrinsic to the vectors via RoPE.

-By randomly permuting $k,v$ within each block while maintaining their correspondence to input tokens $x$, we eliminate positional clues that attackers could exploit, and the results of the attention mechanism were not affected (as Figure~\ref{fig:block_shuffle}).
-This permutation increases the computational complexity for attackers to match plaintext-ciphertext pairs by a factor of $b!$, where $b$ denotes the block size (default $b=16$ in vLLM).
+\partitle{Mechanism} We implement a dynamic, block-wise random permutation.
+By reordering $k, v$ pairs within each block while maintaining their internal correspondence, we decorrelate the physical storage index from the logical token sequence.
+As illustrated in Figure~\ref{fig:block_shuffle}, this operation preserves the mathematical invariance of the attention mechanism while imposing a combinatorial complexity barrier of $b!$ on the adversary.
+Given typical block sizes $b \in \{16, 32, 64\}$~\cite{Kwon2023EfficientMM}, this renders brute-force matching computationally infeasible.